JamesByers/Intro_to_Visualization/README.md

 ### Learning objectives
 By the end of this class you will be able to:
-* Describe where visualization is used in the Analytics lifecycle
+* Describe where visualization is used in the Analytics workflow
 * Create a visualization using Tableau
 * Create a dashboard from several visualizations